niharika88/webscrapper/README.md

 # README

-This is an api to parse a page and index it,s contents.
+This is an api to parse a page and index the contents.

 This follows a certain criteria :